forestryio/forestry.io/hugo/content/docs/changelog/2020-05-07-changelog.md

 * **Hugo:** Invite you to add an empty `config.toml` file at the root for projects using directory-based folders to bypass config check on import.
 * **Netlify Large Media:** Swap netlify.com with new netlify.app domain
 * Yahoo! users are now able to use to get invitations mail.

+Thanks to all users that reported issues, our team plan a bug squash week soon to make Forestry always more easy to use.

+Stay safe!